-Installation Verified credit has been taken, and if so, that prescriptive ceiling insulation levels are specified, QII has been specified, and that installed ceiling panel area is sufficient to meet the Manual J design loads.

-- Construction Phase: The AWHP technology is not well known by mainstream HVAC contractors in California.
+- Permit Application Phase: In the plan review process, the plans examiner would determine if the specified AWHP model is fixed or variable speed and is correctly modeled in the compliance documentation.
+If hydronic radiant ceiling panels are installed, the plans examiner would verify if the Conditioned Space Installation Verified credit has been taken, and if so, that prescriptive ceiling insulation levels are specified, QII has been specified, and that installed ceiling panel area is sufficient to meet the Manual J design loads. - Construction Phase: The AWHP technology is not well known by mainstream HVAC contractors in California.
 Since it is a system that heats or cools water, hydronic or specialty HVAC contractors currently are more familiar with the technology.
 Radiant ceiling panels are also an emerging technology.
 The designer and builder must work closely with the installers as they gain experience with the technology and the HERS verification requirements.
 However, installation of the panels is relatively straightforward given the panel layout and panel plumbing design developed in the design phase.
 Commissioning of the radiant panel system is a new step as well. - Inspection Phase: The HERS Rater would be required to verify that installed AWHP equipment features either a fixed or variable speed compressor.
 If radiant ceiling panels are installed, additional HERS inspections are recommended.
 The HERS Rater shall verify through visual inspection that installed ceiling panel area is sufficient to meet the Manual J design loads given the installed panel's specified heating and cooling capacity at standard conditions.
-If the CF2R-MCH-33-E compliance document specifies a "hydronic delivery in conditioned space" radiant ceiling panel installation, then the following must be verified: - o Prescriptive ceiling insulation levels are installed - Ceiling QII requirements are met - All hydronic piping shall be properly insulated, and all piping located in conditioned space
+If the CF2R-MCH-33-E compliance document specifies a "hydronic delivery in conditioned space" radiant ceiling panel installation, then the following must be verified: - Prescriptive ceiling insulation levels are installed - Ceiling QII requirements are met - All hydronic piping shall be properly insulated, and all piping located in conditioned space

 The main change in the compliance verification process for this measure relates to designers and HERS Raters gaining experience with the technology and the new HERS verification requirements.
 Currently specialty hydronic contractors are doing the bulk of the AWHP installations, but if the technology gains traction mainstream, HVAC contractors would also enter the market.
 HERS verification elements are not complicated but would still require training.
 No additional effort is required for building officials, as HERS Raters would be completing the verifications.
+For AWHPs, the verification is limited to identifying the installed piece of equipment and whether the compressor is fixed speed or variable speed.